Azhar00786/WeatherApp/README.md

 # WeatherApp
-Android project made using Kotlin
+# Android project made using Kotlin

+Follow these steps to use this project :-

-Get your personal API key from https://weatherstack.com/
+1> Get your personal API key from https://weatherstack.com/

-Use that key in project by pasting it in
+2> Use your API key in project by pasting it in WeatherApp/app/src/main/java/com/example/weatherapp/network/ApiService.kt